Charles Baker (missionary): Tolaga Bay and Rangitukia

 In January 1843 Baker moved to Tolaga Bay to establish a mission station there.
 While at Tolaga Bay Baker benefited significantly from the support and protection of important chief Te Kani-a-Takirau.
 In 2007 the remains of buildings that were part of the mission station, and over 40 graves were unearthed.
 In 1851 Baker left Tolaga Bay to seek treatment for rheumatism at Auckland.

 In 1854, sufficiently recovered from his period of ill health, Baker left Auckland to take charge of the Rangitukia mission station.
-There Baker was responsible for supervising the construction of a sequence of churches, notably St John’s Church at Rangitukia (1854-56).
+There Baker was responsible for supervising the construction of a sequence of churches, notably St John’s Church at Rangitukia (1854–56).
 Baker had a significant impact on the 1950s style of church architecture in the East Coast area.
 The construction of St John's Church was documented by Baker's son Joseph Goadby Baker, who described it as capable of supporting a Māori congregation of around 2000.
-The opening was attended by the Bishop George Selwynn, who estimated that in excess of 3000 Māori attended the opening.
+The opening was attended by the Bishop George Selwyn, who estimated that in excess of 3000 Māori attended the opening.
 In his journals, Baker recorded the impacts of a measles outbreak at Rangitukia in 1954.
 His assistant Pita Whakangaua died as a result of the same disease the following year.